nschlaepfer/RL-Gamer/README.md

 reinforcement-learning experiments.
 The default entry point `gamer.py` mirrors the original CUDA runner (`og.py`) while staying cross-platform: shared environment buffers live on CPU, and the agent process automatically selects CUDA, Apple MPS, or CPU for inference.
-The script also includes built-in performance telemetry so you can benchmark different process counts and action-repeat settings on powerful Apple Silicon machines (e.g., M3 Max with 128 GB unified memory) or high-end PCs.
+A modern PPO agent (IMPALA-style encoder + GAE) ships in `myagent.py`, enabling training out of the box on powerful Apple Silicon machines (e.g., M3 Max with 128 GB unified memory) or high-end CUDA desktops.

 ## Features
 - Spawns one agent process plus a configurable set of environment worker processes